-Foil Grilled Corn on the Cob is a quick and easy summer side dish that is tender, sweet, juicy and goes well with t anything else you cook on the grill.
+Grilled Corn on the Cob in Foil is the best way to grill fresh corn and our favorite way to make it!
+Grilled corn in foil packets is an easy recipe for a delicious summer side dish that everyone loves and goes well with anything else you cook on the grill.
 You'll love the easy clean-up, too!

 One of the best things about summer is that fresh sweet corn is in season.
 I don't think I could ever pick a favorite food, other than chocolate, but grilled corn on the cob with plenty of melted butter is definitely high on the list!

 As soon as fresh corn starts popping up in the stores (no pun intended), I start buying it.
 In fact, we probably make this corn on the cob recipe at least once a week.
 Of course, buying corn from the farmers market is better, and getting it straight from the farm is the absolute best, right?!
 We don't get out to the farms that often, but whenever I get the chance, I take it.

 Growing up, we always had boiled corn on the cob, and I make it this way or Instant pot corn when it's too hot outside to grill.
 But a few years ago, I saw a recipe for grilled corn on the cob wrapped in foil on TV, and after trying it, we were all hooked!
 I even got my parents to start making it this way, and that almost never happens!

 There are many ways to grill corn, and you can mix up the seasonings whenever you want.
 This is my go-to recipe for grilled corn because it's so simple and turns out perfect every time.

 Serve this summer staple with grilled burgers or smash burgers, grilled pork chops and fresh peach crisp!

 You only need a few things to make this easy grilled corn in aluminum foil.
 What you don't already have should be easy to find online or at your local grocery store:

 - A grill (we use a gas grill)